abaespana/shaping_timing/README.md

 # shaping_timing
-This app trains the user to measure time accurately using differential reinforcement following a percentile shaping formula (Galbicka, 1994)
+This app trains the user to measure time accurately using differential reinforcement following a percentile shaping formula (Galbicka, 1994).
+Code created by Dr. Virués Ortega for teaching and research purposes.

 # Percentile Shaping Timing Task